olaoyesalem/FunDity/README.md

 * [Status](#status)

 ## General info
-Fundity is a unique crowdfunding webiste that allows users to create a campaign where people can crowdfund.
+Fundity is a unique crowdfunding webiste that allows users to create a campaign where people can crowdfund .

 ## Technologies
 * Solidity